Vatshayan/Final-Year-Disease-Prediction-Project/README.md

 Datasets contain more than 4000 types of Diseases.

-### You can use this Project in your college and work
+You can use this Project in your college and work

+### Youtube Video of Project : https://youtu.be/SxEmvvdmdd8

 ******************************************************************************************************************************************************************
 Hi there👋